December 26, 2025

 - Exchange-Traded Funds (ETFs)

-The way you invest largely depends on your time horizon, which brings us to long-term and short-term investing.
+The way you invest largely depends on how long you plan to keep your money invested, which brings us to the concept of investment time horizon.

 Understanding Investment Time Horizon

-An investment time horizon refers to how long you plan to keep your money invested before you need it.
+An investment time horizon refers to the length of time you plan to keep your money invested before you need it.

 What Is Long-Term Investing?

-Long-term investing means investing money for a long duration, typically five years or more.
-The main objective is to benefit from compounding and long-term market growth.
+Long-term investing refers to investing money for a long duration, typically five years or more.
+The goal is to benefit from compounding and long-term market growth.

 Common Examples of Long-Term Goals